bhk/scam/reference.md

 expressions in the same block, and the definition supersedes any previous definitions associated with the same name.

-`FLAGS` consists of zero or more of the symbols `&private` and `&inline`.
+`FLAGS` consists of zero or more of the symbols `&public` and `&inline`.

-  * `&private` indicates that the symbol should not be visible outside of the file in which it is declared.
+  * `&public` indicates that the symbol should be visible outside of the file in which it is declared.

   * `&inline` indicates that the function is an inline function.
 This flag can be used only with `define` (not with `declare`) and only for